 This course will provide introductory practice experience to students in the health-system setting.
 The course fosters the development of professionalism in an environment of practical application of knowledge, skills, and attitudes.
 Students will be faced with a variety of issues practical to this area of practice.
-The student will take an independent learning approach under the supervision of a practicing pharmacist.
+The student will take an independent learning approach under the supervision of a practicing community pharmacist.

 The course is two full-time weeks (80 hours) of experience.

-Successful completion of P-2 year.
+Requirement: Successful completion of all required courses in P-2 year, or permission of instructor.